 Exclusively for adults

 We know that many of our clients would prefer to enjoy their holiday exclusively in the company of other adults and away from other people's children.
-That's why some of our hotels are designated 'Adults Only' hotel and others offer accommodation in areas specially designated for 'Adults Only'.
+That's why some of our hotels are designated 'Adults Only' hotels and others offer accommodation in areas specially designated for 'Adults Only'.
 Please see hotel descriptions for details.

 “Round the house” or “Promo rooms”